bilichj/bilichj/README.md

 to work out problems instead of pencil and paper, then let's give them better tools to work through problems.
 If we can watch a student do the work for a problem, we can automatically identify where they're having difficulty.
 Knowing that most of her class is hung up on factoring by grouping would be invaluable to the math instructor.

+- And anything else you think might be interesting and good for the world!